-A surrogate to estimate the flow rate through a porous medium
+A GNN surrogate to estimate the flow rate through a porous medium

 This example implements a graph neural network surrogate to predict the flow rate through a porous medium.